gridsum/DataflowEx/README-beta.md

 Logging is our friend.
 It provides messages with detail to help diagnosing our applications.
 But sometimes we need **overviews** rather than detailed logging.
 This requirement is particularly important in a data flow because it might process billions of items per day and you don't want to drawn in the sea of details.
 For example, for a log parser program, you probably need an aggregater to sum up counts of error/warning messages in each category, rather than simply dumping everything into a single large log file.

 That is why StatisticsRecorder is introduced, to be the built-in event counter/aggregator in DataflowEx, where you get overviews of your interest on your running dataflow.
-You can choose to dump statistics from the class at the end of your program, or at any other checkpoints.
+You can choose to access and dump statistics from the class at the end of your program, or at any other checkpoints.

 StatisticsRecorder supports two kinds of recording: Type recording and event recording.
 Type recording is simply used to count the number of a particular type while event recording is an general-purpose extension feature where you can inject custom 'events' into the statistics recorder.